Expensent

 The mental model to hold: bank rules finish the categorization job on transactions QBO already knows about.
 They do nothing for the invoice sitting in your inbox that hasn't been entered yet.

-5. The invoice-in-your-inbox problem (and why @qbodocs.com isn't enough alone)
+5. The invoice-in-your-inbox problem (and why forwarding alone isn't enough)

-QuickBooks Online does give every company file a unique forwarding address ending in @qbodocs.com.
-You forward an invoice email there, QBO runs OCR, and the document lands in the Receipts tab for review.
+QuickBooks Online does give every company file a unique forwarding address.
+Current US help shows addresses ending in @assist.intuit.com, while older Intuit pages and many existing accounts still reference @qbodocs.com.
+Use the exact address shown in your company.
+You forward an invoice email there, QBO runs OCR, and the document lands in the Receipts review flow.
 It's a good feature.
 It is not, by itself, enough to automate bill entry.

 Three problems stack up: